Fehler404/prime/README.md

-PRIME Template for NamelessMC (DISCONTINUED)
+PRIME Template for NamelessMC (v1.5)

 How to install: